Morphology-Aware Graph Reinforcement Learning for Tensegrity Robot Locomotion: Preliminaries

 \begin{itemize} \item Cross tendons (passive): connect end-caps in the same side, maintaining the global stability of the structure. \item Side tendons (active): connect end-caps left and right sides, and can be actuated to change length, enabling deformation and rolling motion. \end{itemize}

-The coordinated actuation of side tendons drives locomotion, while cross tendons preserve the tensegrity’s geometry.
-Owing to this modular design, the robot’s topology can naturally be represented as a graph: end-caps correspond to nodes, and tendons or rods define edges.
+The coordinated actuation of side tendons drives locomotion, while cross tendons preserve the tensegrity's geometry.
+Owing to this modular design, the robot's topology can naturally be represented as a graph: end-caps correspond to nodes, and tendons or rods define edges.
 This abstraction forms the foundation of the graph-based policy architecture.